Paul Budde

 The brothers worked on the Très Riches Heure till 1416 when the Duke and the artists died (plague epidemic?).
 Several decades later further work was done by Barthélemy, one of the members of the famous Dutch paining family van Eyck and finally completed by Jean Colombe in 1485.

-Together with some of the mini states in Italy, Flanders was one of the richest places in Europe with important trading cities such as Ghent, Brugge, Antwerp and Mechelen.
-However, the richness of these cities also made them very powerful and the Count of Flanders had to continuous negotiate taxes and privileges in order to get the cooperation of these cities.
+This was a very astute move from the French King, together with some of the mini states in Italy, Flanders was one of the richest places in Europe with important trading cities such as Ghent, Brugge, Antwerp and Mechelen.
+However, the richness of these cities also made them very powerful and the Count of Flanders had to continuously negotiate taxes and privileges in order to get the cooperation of these cities.
+These cities looked after their own affairs – as mini states.
+The Duke was seen as the natural ruler of the land and for that reason as well for military protection against foreign rulers, taxes and levies were paid to him.

 At a very early stage some democratic principles were formalised in what was known as the ‘Blijde Inkomst’ (Joyous Entry – see: Duchy of Brabant).
 Since 1356, new rulers made their entry into these cities on which occasion they confirmed the privileges of the city.
-While we were in Brussels in 2005, Louise and I saw the re-enactment of the Blijde Inkomst from Charles the V in 1549.
+These Privileges functioned as a sort of Constitution.
+While we were in Brussels in 2005, Louise and I saw the re-enactment of the Blijde Inkomst of the Hapsburg Emperor Charles the V in 1549.

-Before the 19th century groups of people identified themselves foremost locally with larger entities such as counties or kingdoms was much more vaguely.
+These confirmations and reconfirmations were essential.
+Before the 19th century groups of people identified themselves foremost locally their link with larger entities such as counties or kingdoms was much more vaguely.
 However, there was a strong personal tie with the ruler.

 Brugge